cara06/My-Twitter-Bot/README.md

-9.You can use any desired hashtag(such as #bbnaija ) .Just edit hashtag '#100DaysofCode' in mytwitterbot_retweet.py file with whatever you want.
+9.You can use any desired hashtag(such as #bbnaija ) .Just edit the hashtag '#100DaysofCode' in mytwitterbot_retweet.py file with whatever you want.

-10. You can also edit code if you do not want your bot to follow  users or you do not want your bot to like tweets.
+10. Edit the code to allow your bot follow or not to follow users.

-11.You can also deploy Twitter bot on online based servers if you want to run the bot 24 hours continuously.
-Take care of sleep/delay if you run bot the whole day.You should try to use large sleep time so that your account does not get banned.
+11.If you want to run the bot 24/7, be sure to deploy on an online server like Heroku or AWS, and be sure to set a large sleeptime so that your account does not get banned for abnormal activities.